emaxsaun/ai-art-style-generator/readme.md

 ## Features

-- Upload your own photo/Camera upload
+- Upload your own photo / Camera upload
 - Randomly applies one of many creative art styles or choose your own styles/prompt
 - Generates AI art based on your input image
 - Displays generated image